innolitics/n2y/README.md

 </table>
 ```

-Where "Name" and "Email" are properties in the "People" database.
+The caption would be, "{jinja=html} @People," where "Name" and "Email" are properties in the "People" database.

 Note that any rich text properties are rendered into the pandoc input format specified.